genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/readmore-article.md

 val customProvider = ChatUIProvider(context).apply {
     articleUIConfig.closeUIConfig.apply {
         position = ...  // Alignment setting according to UiConfigurations.Alignment options

-        drawable = ....  // A DrawableConfig object, setting the drawable to display. null, for text only display. closeText = ... // close text, in case we want to display a text along side the image }
+        drawable = ....  // A DrawableConfig object, setting the drawable to display. null, for text only display.

+        closeText = ... // close text, in case we want to display a text along side the image

+        // Defines the paddings of the Close Button: setPadding(...)

+        Defines margins of the Close Button
+        setMargin(...)
+    }
 }
 ```